kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 ### Task 1 - Create an eligible group for the Helpdesk Admin role

-1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+1. You should still be logged into LON-CL1 and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your Edge browser, select the tab containing the **Microsoft Entra admin center**, which should still be open from the prior lab exercise.